 Qtractor is a fairly massive multi-threaded application.
 For instance, each audio clip has a dedicated disk I/O executive thread, which synchronizes with the master engine and, for all purposes, to central JACK real-time audio processing cycle, through a lock-free ring-buffer.
 These audio file ring-buffers are recycled (filled/emptied) at one second threshold, and has a maximum streaming capacity of 4-5 seconds of audio sample data.
-Smaller clips are permanently cached in buffer.

 Audio thread scheduling is mastered and mandated through the JACK callback API model.
 MIDI clip events are queued in anticipation through one MIDI output thread, which feeds a ALSA sequencer queue, synchronized on 1-second periods to the JACK process cycle.
 A single thread is responsible to listening (polling) on MIDI input and multiplexes all incoming events through record-armed MIDI tracks.
-Timestamping is done through ALSA sequencer facility.

 Looping is assisted right through the audio file buffering layer, at the disk I/O thread context.
 The same consideration is adopted for MIDI output queuing.
-JACK transport support is not an option, as playback positioning is constantly kept in softchase fashion.
-Audio frame relocation is accounted from successive JACK client process cycles (i.e. buffer-period resolution).
+JACK transport support is not an option, as playback positioning is constantly kept if a soft-chasing fashion.
+Audio frame relocation is accounted from successive JACK client process cycles (i.e. buffer period resolution).

-JACK and ALSA sequencer ports are logically aggregated as buses with respect to the audio and MIDI signal routing paths, functioning as the fundamental device interfaces.
+JACK and ALSA sequencer ports are logically aggregated as buses with respect to the audio and MIDI signal paths, functioning as fundamental device interfaces.
 Input buses, through exposing their respective input ports, are responsible inlets on capture and recording.
-Output buses are the main signal outlets and are responsible as playback and mix-down devices.
-Figure 2 shows a conceptual block diagram that outlines, in very simplistic form, the logical audio and MIDI signal flow.
+Output buses are the main signal outlets and are responsible as the playback and mix-down devices.

+Figure 2 shows the conceptual block diagram that outlines, in a very simplistic form, the logical audio and MIDI signal flow.